Vida Loca (song)

-"Vida Loca" (stylized in all caps) is a song recorded by American hip hop group Black Eyed Peas, American singer Nicky Jam and American rapper Tyga for the groups eighth studio album, Translation (2020).
+"Vida Loca" (stylized in all caps) is a song recorded by American hip hop group Black Eyed Peas, American singer Nicky Jam and American rapper Tyga for the group's eighth studio album, Translation (2020).
 It was written by William Adams, Allan Pineda, Jimmy Luis Gomez, Tyga, Nicky Jam, James Johnson, Alonzo Miller and Kirk Burrell, and produced by Adams under his stage name will.i.am.
-"Vida Loca" was released as the fourth single from the album on September 1, 2020.
+"Vida Loca" was released as the fourth single from the album on August 21, 2020.
+The song contains an interpolation of "Super Freak" by Rick James.

 Music video

 The music video for "Vida Loca" was released on August 21, 2020.

 Live performances

 The song was performed at the 2020 MTV Video Music Awards on August 30, 2020.